KylerD/NestStarterKit/README.md

     ]
 ```

-Remember to change the `DATABASE` config variable defined in `config/configuration.ts`
+Remember to change the `MONGO_CONNECTION_STRING` config variable defined in `config/configuration.ts`